Structural Pruning on a Walnut

 I worked on an aesthetic and structural improvement to a nice, healthy, and attractive English walnut in the orchard at Raintree Nursery.
 The tree is quite productive of nuts as well.
 So, anyway, I thought I should do something easy and straightforward to improve this great tree!
 I took out one branch and it made all the difference!

-First, I made a wedge cut so that the branch wouldn't tear off the trunk, causing damage that couldn't heal.
+First, I made a wedge cut so that the branch wouldn't tear off the trunk, causing damage that couldn't heal (Fig 3.).
+Then a good cut, that can heal, is made at the branch collar (Fig 2.)

-Then, having judged the branch too hefty, I cut it back about halfway from the outside before finally cutting from above.
-It would have been safer to have cut the branch back even farther (a thorough jump cut: https://www.thespruce.com/pruning-heavy-branches-and-jump-cutting-3269555).
-Fortunately, the cut was a clean success.
+Finally, having judged the branch too hefty, I cut it back about halfway from the outside before finally cutting from above (Fig 5.).
+It would have been safer to have cut the branch back even farther with a jump cut, but fortunately the cut was a clean success.

 Ha!
 Now the tree has a more appealing form.
 More practically, the damp trunk will dry out and grass control under the tree's limbs will be easier.